sike25/unireps.github.io/_posts/2025-09-29-Separatrix-Locator.md

   </iframe>
 </div>

 Now we can find both stable *and unstable* fixed points.
-Linearising around the fixed points provides an interpretable approximation of the dynamics in the neighborhood of those points.
+Linearising around the fixed points provides an interpretable approximation of the dynamics in the neighbourhood of those points.
 Several works adopt this approach of fixed point finding to reverse-engineer either task-trained or data-trained RNNs <d-cite key="carnevale_dynamic_2015,maheswaranathan_reverse_2019,maheswaranathan_universality_2019,finkelstein_attractor_2021,mante_context-dependent_2013,liu_encoding_2024,driscoll_flexible_2024,chaisangmongkon_computing_2017,jaffe_modelling_2023,pagan_individual_2025,wang_flexible_2018"></d-cite>.

 But fixed points are only half the story.